masterdesky/presentations/cosmology/rotating-universe/script.md

 And here comes The 'basic idea' I was mentioning.
 For decades, cosmological simulations were always cubical and in the majority of the cases, periodic.
 When someone wanted to simulate the universe, they took a finite, cubical region of the universe, filled it with particles, repeated this box infinitely in all directions (periodic boundary conditions), and then solved the relevant differential equations (which is Newtonian gravity in cosmological simulations) to evolve the system in time.

 This approach has both advantages and disadvantages.
-But the relevant one for us is that the rotation of a universe with infinite spatial extent cannot be simulated in a periodic box.
-István Szapudi is the one, who could tell you more about this, but a rotation would appear as a constant velocity flow inside this periodic box (which is topologically actually a 4-dimensional torus -- NEXT ANIMATION --), but it won't have any acceleration, like a rotating universe should have.
+But the relevant one for us is that the rotation of a universe cannot be simulated in a periodic box.
+A rotation would appear as a constant velocity flow inside this periodic box (which is topologically actually a 4-dimensional torus -- NEXT ANIMATION --), but it won't have any acceleration, like a rotating universe should have.
 Great, we can't use the only method that everyone else used in the past 50 years.

 Fortunately, there is another way to make cosmological simulations and it is exactly what was done for the first time by the group of István Csabai in 2018 with some twists, when they developed the StePS simulation code, which stands for "STEreographically Projected cosmological Simulations".
 The general idea is to drop the translational invariance of the classical periodic simulations in favor of rotational invariance.

 The way StePS realizes this is very funny, because it is actually based on a fairly simple geometrical idea ('stereographic projection'), which was already well-known by ancient Greek philosophers.
-István Szapudi regularly mentions how much he's baffled that no one ever tried this before them.
-So this stereographic project is the method to map the surface of a sphere onto the entire plane.
+This stereographic project is the method to map the surface of a sphere onto the entire plane.
 However, it can be generalized for higher dimension and this is exactly what StePS does.

 It compactifies the infinite 3D space, an infinite, spherical, 3D universe into/onto a finite 4D sphere.
-Due to the nature of the stereographic projection, the simulation in the real 3D space will have a gradually decreasing resolution as we move away from the center of the sphere.
-I do not want to go into the details, but this approach, where an infinite universe with a rotational symmetry is realized, it is much closer to physical reality, than the classic method: this periodic force calculation inside a cube with some arbitrary cut-off distance for the force calculation, which are all just for the sake of numerical convenience.
+Due to the nature of this projection, the simulation in the real 3D space will have a gradually decreasing resolution as we move away from the center of the sphere.
+I do not want to go into the details, but this approach, where an infinite universe with a rotational symmetry is realized, it is much closer to physical reality, than the classic method: which this periodic force calculation inside a cube with some arbitrary cut-off distance in the force calculation, which are all just for the sake of numerical convenience.

 ---
 'StePS rotating simulation' slide

 ---

-Now that we have a code that is capable of simulating a spherical, infinite universe, it becomes trivial how to define an arbitrary rotation axis -- e.g. one that runs through the Z-axis (this is what I used in these simulations) -- and then we can simply rotate the universe around it, just like we would rotate a ball.
+Now that we have a code that is capable of simulating a spherical, infinite universe, it becomes trivial how to define an arbitrary rotation axis -- e.g. one that runs along the Z-axis (this is what I used in these simulations) -- and then we can simply rotate the universe around it, just like we would rotate a ball.
 We want to run two types of simulations:
 1. One with a forceless initial condition, where the universe expands, but the particles are not moving relative to each other during the simulation.
 We just simply place down the particles in a way that the sum of forces is zero.
 2. And one with a regular cosmological initial condition, where large scale structure formation is happening.